Lazyjimpressions/ourvidz/docs/01-AI_CONTEXT.md

 - **Models in container storage** - AI models stored inside RunPod container (persistent, no external dependencies)
 - **Real-time system** - Uses WebSocket connections for job status
 - **Production focus** - All systems are production-ready
+- **Workspace-first flow** - Content generated to workspace first, then saved to library

 ## 🔧 Common Tasks for AI